Site Global Configuration

 - Offline Message: (Hide/Use Custom Message/Use Site Language Default Message).
 Display or not a frontend message when the site is offline.
 The custom offline message uses the value defined in the 'Custom message' field.
 The language offline message uses the value defined in the site language ini file.

 - Custom Message: The custom offline message will be used if the 'Offline Message' field is set to 'Use Custom Message'.

 - Offline Image: Select or upload an optional image to be displayed on the default offline page.
 Make sure the image is less than 400px wide.

-- Mouse-over Edit Icons for: (Modules & Menus/Modules/None).
-Select if you want mouse-over edit icons for modules and menu items (support may depend on your template)
+- Inline Editing: (Modules & Menus/Modules/None).
+Select if you want inline editing for modules and menu items (support may depend on your template).

 - Default Editor: (Editor - CodeMirror/Editor - None/Editor - TinyMCE).
 Select the default text editor for your site.
 Registered Users will be able to change their preference in their personal details if you allow that option.

 - Default Captcha: (None Selected).
 Select the default captcha for your site.
 You may need to enter required information for your captcha plugin in the Plugin Manager.